daman1199/Cloudofthoughts/insights/01-ai-adoption-in-org/README.md

 At the beginning of this year, on a brutally windy NYC winter morning, I walked into the Javits Center to attend the Microsoft AI Tour.
 I had one question that kept evading me: **How do organizations successfully implement an in-house AI solution that actually gets adopted?**

 Most of the keynote presentations felt like YouTube ads we rush to skip.
 But one breakout session stuck with me—a panel with representatives from Nasdaq and Morgan Stanley discussing secure AI in finance.
 Their biggest takeaway? **Culture matters.** Executives have to believe in what they're building and champion it the whole way.
 The moment that support wavers, the project starts to die.
+Developers and engineers can only go so far by themselves.

 That conversation stayed with me.
-Not because it was revolutionary, but because I'd get to test it firsthand over the next twelve months.
+Not because it was revolutionary, but because I saw it firsthand over the next twelve months.

 ---